-Elijah Ball is San Francisco based urban designer specializing in campus planning, landscape design, and community engagement.
-He aims to create lively, functional spaces that enhance urban living and community connections.
+Elijah Ball is a San Francisco based urban designer specializing in planning, landscape design, and community engagement.
+He leads in developing campus planning efforts at HGA and runs Co-Lab Studio, a design collective focused on open space and neighborhood activation.

 In addition to his formal education, Elijah’s early career experiences shaped his approach to the built environment.
 He worked with the Massachusetts Department of Housing and Community Development in Boston on a research initiative to improve indoor air quality in affordable housing, which sparked his interest in how design can improve public health.
 Elijah’s time in New York City also introduced him to urban mobility policy as he collaborated with the NYC Economic Development Corporation (EDC) and the Department of Sanitation to improve goods movement in the city.